nikboyd/hoot-smalltalk/hoot-design/faq.md

 **3. Java and C# provide name spaces and standardized binary distribution mechanisms.**

-Smalltalk had no standardized [name space](libs.md#name-spaces) mechanism.
+Smalltalk had no [name space](libs.md#name-spaces) mechanism.
-This can produce class naming conflicts, and it can complicate the integration of class libraries from disparate origins.
 Java and C# both have name space mechanisms built into their languages and VMs.
+The lack of name spaces:
+* often creates type naming conflicts, especially for commonly used names,
+* thereby contaminates names to differentiate them between libraries,
+* complicates the integration of libraries from disparate sources.

 Smalltalk had no standardized binary distribution mechanism for its class libraries.
 While a typical Smalltalk image-based memory model contributes to its agility and productivity, it complicates final product packaging and deployment.

-Java provides several options for packaging and deploying its binary artifacts, including Java archives - JARs, Web archives - WARs, Enterprise archives - EARs, etc.
+Java provides several options for packaging and deploying its binary artifacts, including JARs=Java archives, WARs=web archives, EARs=enterprise archives, etc.
-C# has its class binaries combined into assemblies as Dynamic Link Libraries - DLLs.
+C# has its class binaries combined into assemblies as DLLs=dynamic link libraries.

 By supporting various byte-coded and bit-coded binary distribution formats, GraalVM provides the mechanisms needed to integrate libraries from various independent origins.

-**4. The JVM and CLR combined offer relative ubiquity for deployment.
+**4. The JVM and CLR offer relative ubiquity for deployment.
 LLVM too?
 WASM??**

 Given the relative ubiquity of the JVM (esp. with [OpenJDK][open-jdk]) and CLR (esp. with [.NET Core][net-core]), and their availability across many platforms,